 - 2 teaspoons vanilla extract

-A toothpick inserted into the center of the cake should come out with a few crumbs but no wet batter when the cake is done.
+Pour batter into prepared bundt pan.
+Bake for 1 hour to 1 hour and 20 minutes.
+Check for doneness at 1 hour.
+(The cake is done when a toothpick inserted into the center of the cake comes out with a few crumbs, but no wet batter.)
 The crust will be a dark golden brown around the edges and lighter in the center.

 Allow cake to cool to room temperature.
-Dust with confectioners sugar.
+Dust with confectioners' sugar before serving.

 Love cake?
 Try these fantastic recipes: